Rave Operational Messaging

 - Drill or Test Messages

-- Operational SMS messages do NOT threaten life, health and/or property at time of sending.
+- Operational SMS messages are for situations that do NOT threaten life, health and/or property at time of sending.

 - They may require urgent action, but do not carry sufficient risk to categorize as an emergency.